A word from Ms Andronikos

-I wish everyone a lovely and restful weekend.
-Please stay safe in these uncertain times.
+I wish everyone a safe and pleasant weekend.

 Head of Secondary